Modeling

 How can I access all attachments of a diagram?

-If you want to access all previously maintained files or URLs in the diagram while modeling, navigate to Details.
-Then switch to the options and click on the Attachments entry.
+If you want to access all previously maintained files or URLs in the diagram while modeling, navigate to the options and click on the Attachments entry.

 Whether you have selected an object or not, all maintained files and URLs in the diagram are now displayed and can be opended or downloaded.